Harry Kane defends ‘scapegoated’ Harry Maguire amid ‘unnecessary scrutiny’

 “There’s always going to be noise around players but the most important thing is that we have a really strong core with England and that’s the most important thing going into big games and big tournaments.”

-Kane and Maguire go from team-mates to opponents as Bayern host out-of-sorts United in Wednesday’s Champions League Group A opener.
+Kane and Maguire were set go from team-mates to opponents as Bayern host out-of-sorts United in Wednesday’s Champions League Group A opener.

-Put to sharpshooter Kane he could make matters worse for the defender, he said: “Yeah, but this is football.
-I’ve come up against friends or England team-mates before.

-“Once you get on to the pitch, your competitiveness comes out and you want to do your best for your team and nothing else really enters your mind.
-That’s not something I think about.
+But the defender has not travelled to Germany due to injury despite training with the squad on Tuesday morning.